-Load duration curves were created for E. coli, nitrate, total phosphorus, and total suspended solids the all eight monitoring stations in the VRMN, plus the WOMP station in Hastings.
-Load duration curves are generated using both historical monitoring data and monitoring results from 2021.
+Load duration curves were created for dissolved oxygen, E. coli, nitrate, total phosphorus, and total suspended solids for all eight monitoring stations in the VRMN, plus the WOMP station in Hastings.
+Load duration curves are generated using both historical monitoring data and monitoring results from 2022.